tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 ## Superdirt synthesizers

-So far we have used only samples, but superdirt also comes with many supercollider [synthesizers](/reference/synthesizers.md) like `superpiano`, `supersaw` or `superfm`.
+So far we have used only samples, but SuperDirt also comes with many Supercollider [synthesizers](/reference/synthesizers.md) like `superpiano`, `supersaw` or `superfm`, also known as **synths** for short.

-Each of them have its own functions and parameters, but it general you can use them in a very similar way than samples:
+Each of them has it's own functions and parameters, but in general you can use them in a very similar way to samples:
 ```haskell
 d1 $ n "0 4 7" # sound "superpiano"
 ```